Rogisimo/candidate-task-login/README.md

 - Using `create-react-app` is ok, but we prefer to see your own solution;
 - If you know `redux`, use it;
 - We love clean code with good structure!
+- If you have questions, drop a line at alex@seemsneat.com.